spaceml-org/floodmapper/tutorial/05_DOWNLOADING_AND_MAPPING.md

  * **Aggregation & Merging:** aggregate the flood-extent masks in time and merge in space.

-The inference task can be started by executing one of the following commands from a terminal:
+The inference task can be started by executing the following command from a terminal:

 ```
 # Start mapping using the gridded AoI filefor the session